Sudhan-io/Sudhan-io/README.md

 # 💫 About Me:
-I'm a enginnering student from India 📚<br>I'm passionate about learning Machine Learning,deep learning and neural networks 👾<br> I wish implement autonomous decision making systems which would benefit people of all kind 🎓<br><br>
+I'm a enginnering student from India 📚<br>I'm passionate about exploring the concepts of Machine Learning,deep learning and neural networks 👾<br> I wish implement autonomous decision making systems which would benefit people of all kind 🎓<br><br>

 # 💻 Tech Stack: